srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 ```

 ### Finalize installation:
-To finalize the installation, initialize and build the catkin project to make finding ROS packages easy:
+To finalize the installation, initialize and build the ROS package:
 ```bash
 source ~/.bashrc
 cd ~/autonomous-drone